adelagar/CiscoCatalyst8000V/README.md

 #### A common deployment scenario is to deploy the two Cisco Catalyst 8000v Edge on Azure within a Hub virtual network or a single virtual network to create a VPN tunnel within an Azure ExpressRoute.
 This deployment pattern allows the network traffic to be encrypted  between the cloud infrastructure and on-premises end to end.

 #### Another deployment scenario involves Virtual Route Forwarding (VRF).
-If you have a VRF on-premises datacenter and want to connect that environment with Azure with a ExpressRoute you will need to create a network overlay.
+If you have a VRF implemented within your enterprise on-premises and want to connect that environment with Azure with a ExpressRoute you will need to create a network overlay.
 This solution can support that scenario.

  ### The following diagram represents a high-level architecture overview